google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 Kamila Shamsie

-One thing is common in all of my reads by Kamila Shamsie is the open ending.
+Many times during the read I felt the thread is finished but she runs the Burnt Shadows brilliantly again and again.
+One thing that is common in all of my reads by Kamila Shamsie is the open ending.
 There is a world of possibilities that you can weave around the ending.
-Its neither sad nor happy, instead its up to your own creativity how you perceive it.
+It’s neither sad nor happy, instead it’s up to your own creativity how you perceive it.
+I totally recommend this Burnt Shadows.

 Critical Analysis by Sidra Javed

-Previous Review by the contributor: نولکھی کوٹھی
+Previous Review by the same contributor: نولکھی کوٹھی

 About Sidra Javed